Appearance

 CacheCleanupInterval = 30,

--- Maximum number of cached values before cleanup
+-- Maximum number of cached values before automatic cleanup

 MaxCacheSize = 1000,

--- Maximum number of cached path strings before cleanup
+-- Maximum number of cached path strings before automatic cleanup

 MaxPathCacheSize = 1000,